losrobbos/coding-advanced-resources/README.md

 So in case you just wanna focus on Frontend Development, you could end your journey with "API development" here :)

+### MockApi.io

+In order to setup a API where you can train performing HTTP request using the "fetch" function in React, you can checkout MockApi: https://mockapi.io/docs

+Here you can setup one mini REST API with GET, POST, PUT, DELETE routes.

+This is great e.g. to provide an out of the box REST backend for your portfolio applications.

 #### Backend Development with JavaScript

 JavaScript / TypeScript can be used to code backends too.